Accessible Video

 Accessible Video with YouTube

 Our tool of choice for hosting video is YouTube.
-As the second largest search engine on the internet (and owned by the same company with the largest search engine), hosting video on YouTube can be a boost to your visibility all on it’s own.
+As the second largest search engine on the internet (and owned by the same company with the largest search engine), hosting video on YouTube can be a boost to your visibility all on its own.
 When it comes to accessible video there are some immediate benefits.

 When you upload your video, a transcript is automatically generated.
 The tool does a really great job of transcribing, but there’s always the chance it’s interpreted something wrong.
 You can edit this default translation and correct any mistakes or adjust any brand names.
 Additionally, YouTube breaks the transcript into captions which you can adjust to better match the sound to the picture.
 Once you’ve made adjustments you can publish the subtitles or closed captions and unpublish the original transcript.
 You can even delete the draft if you want to be extra tidy.
 Finally, YouTube allows you to create captions in different languages to allow your content to be consumed across the globe in the viewers native language.